MarketingPipeline/Python-In-The-Browser/README.md

   <img height="400" src="https://i.imgur.com/lRDqqVA.png" />
 </p>
 <div align="center">
-Examples &amp; resources on using Python in the web browser.
+Examples &amp; resources on how to use Python in the web browser.

    <br>